steos/restmachine/doc/how-it-works.md

 ## Decisions, Decisions

 RestMachine is built on a simple decision tree.
-This tree can have three different kinds of nodes.
-Every node has a name and is represented as just a key-value-pair in an array.
+This tree was taken verbatim from liberator so you can just refer to [this graph](https://clojure-liberator.github.io/liberator/assets/img/decision-graph.svg) to see it in all its glory.
+In RestMachine it is represented as an array where every key-value-pair is a node:

 ```php
 $decisions = [